Transparency and Public Participation in the Rulemaking Process: Recommendations for the New Administration

 Administrative law, regulatory agencies, federal regulation, citizen comment, fairness

-Coglianese, Cary; Kilmartin, Heather; and Mendelson, Evan, "Transparency and Public Participation in the Rulemaking Process" (2009).
-Faculty Scholarship at Penn Law.
+Coglianese, Cary; Kilmartin, Heather; and Mendelson, Evan, "Transparency and Public Participation in the Rulemaking Process: Recommendations for the New Administration" (2009).
+Faculty Scholarship at Penn Carey Law.
 238.

 Administrative Law Commons, American Politics Commons, Law and Politics Commons, Law and Society Commons, Public Affairs, Public Policy and Public Administration Commons, Public Law and Legal Theory Commons

 77 Geo.
 Wash L. Rev. 924 (2009); Transparency and Public Participation Task Force, Transparency and Public Participation in the Rulemaking Process: A Nonpartisan Presidential Transition Task Force Report (University of Pennsylvania Law School, July 2008)